25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 - New application version is deployed to a temporary ASG with the same capacity
 - A small % of traffic is sent to the temporary ASG for a configurable amount of time
 - Deployment health is monitored
-- If there’s a deployment failure, this triggers an automated rollback (very quick)
+- If there's a deployment failure, this triggers an automated rollback (very quick)
 - No application downtime
 - New instances are migrated from the temporary to the original ASG
 - Old application version is then terminated